 10. Jolly, jazzy jars

 A competition, a stall and a money spinner.
 Run a contest for the best-dressed jar from each year group.
 Kids can transform containers into seasonal creations including angels, snowmen and reindeer.
 Ask them to fill them with tiny treats and toys.
 Sell these popular, festive gifts at the fair.

 A fun game and looks great as a stall.
 Fill flower pots with some prizes of your choice and cover the top with festive tissue paper, fixed on with an elastic band.
 People then pay to punch the top of the pot open to take their mystery prize (a twist on the traditional lucky dip!)
 You can keep the pots so you can keep refilling them.

 Similar to 'hook-a-duck', fill a paddling pool with Styrofoam shapes and Christmas baubles.
 Participants hook the baubles out of the pool.
 Each bauble has a different coloured spot, each colour representing a prize.

-Read more in our Christmas A to Z (including Christmas fair food) and our Santa’s Grotto Guide.
+Read more in our Christmas A to Z and Santa’s Grotto tips.